Last updated: May 29, 2026

 Meals and nutrition help

 What it helps with: New Mexico offers group meals at designated meal sites and home-delivered meals for eligible people.
-The state nutrition page also points to food programs such as CSFP, SNAP, Double Up Food Bucks, Senior Farmers Market Nutrition Program, and FreshRx.
+The state nutrition page also points readers to food programs such as SNAP, food boxes, farmers market programs, and other local food help.

 Who may qualify: Group meals and home-delivered meals are mainly for adults age 60 and older.
-The state page says spouses, caregivers, some younger dependents, and people with disabilities in certain housing settings may also qualify in some meal settings.
+Some spouses, caregivers, younger dependents, or people with disabilities may qualify in certain meal settings.

 Where to apply: Call ADRC, your AAA, or your local senior center.
 Ask which meal site serves your town and whether home delivery is open.

 Reality check: Home-delivered meals may have a waitlist, route limits, or delivery-day limits.
-If you need food this week, call 2-1-1 and ask about food banks while the meal request is being checked.
+If food is needed this week, call 2-1-1 and ask about food banks while the meal request is reviewed.

 Transportation and rides